 - Scribd – Scibd is an eBook, audiobook, periodical, and sheet music streaming service.
 It’s usually $8.99 a month, you can get a 60-day free trial here.

 - Museums – I am not going to list every museum that has a student discount, because there are tons, but if there is a museum nearby, call ahead and see what deals they have for students.
-Some museums even let students in free!
+Some museums even let university students in free!

 - Wall Street Journal – Deals will vary.